IainIsCreative/awesome-robot-combat/readme.md

 - [30lb Fighting Robot — Nyx](https://www.instructables.com/id/30lb-Fighting-Robot/) — An instructable covering the build process of Nyx, a featherweight combat robot by Mike Jeffries.
 - [Phoenix — 30lb Combat Robot](https://www.instructables.com/id/Phoenix-30-lb-Combat-Robot/) — An overview of the build for the pneumatically-powered featherweight Phoenix by Alex Horne.
 - [Crippling Depression](https://www.youtube.com/watch?v=FR0XBRxbn1A&list=PL0zMZkIMIyC-x5w-RsjeS2NQC4jmUVkYP) — A video playlist of the design, build, and outcome of Robert Cowan's featherweight robot, Crippling Depression.

-##### Heavyweights

-The heaviest weight class, at 110kg in the U.K. and 250lbs in the U.S.

 #### Hacks and Tips